cotoami/cotoami/README.md

 ## Concept

 * **Coto**: Post.
 A unit of information in Cotoami.
-* **Cotonoma**: A Cotonoma is a chatroom-like unit which has its own timeline and pinned Cotos.
+* **Cotonoma**: A special type of Coto.
+A Cotonoma is a chatroom-like unit with its own timeline and Cotos pinned (connected).

 ![](docs/images/cotonoma.png)